hytechcamps/machine-learning/BOOKREADME.md

 # AI with Machine Learning for Kids
 Welcome to the Machine Learning camp!
+This workshop introduces machine learning using Machine Learning for Kids.

 ## Camp Material
 - <a href="MachineLearning.pptx" target="_blank">Machine Learning PowerPoint Presentation</a>